-The criminal justice system is very complex and is confusing for most people when they are charged with crimes.
+The criminal justice system is very complex and confusing for most people when they are charged with crimes.
 Learning how to navigate through the processes and rules can be difficult for people who are not represented by a criminal defense lawyer.

 Criminal defense lawyers fall into two main groups, including those who are appointed by the court and paid for their services by the government and those who are privately retained by people who are facing criminal charges.